carbon-language/carbon-lang/llvm/docs/LangRef.rst

 allocatable registers are not supported.

-Warning: So far it only works with the stack pointer on selected architectures (ARM, ARM64, x86_64 and AArch64).
+Warning: So far it only works with the stack pointer on selected architectures (ARM, ARM64, AArch64, PowerPC and x86_64).
 Significant amount of work is needed to support other registers and even more so, allocatable registers.